Universal Growth of Krylov Complexity Across a Quantum Phase Transition: Abstract

 \section{Abstract}

-We study the statistical properties of the spread complexity in the Krylov space of quantum systems driven across a quantum phase transition.
+{\bf We study the statistical properties of the spread complexity in the Krylov space of quantum systems driven across a quantum phase transition.
 Using the diabatic Magnus expansion, we map the evolution to an effective one-dimensional hopping model.
 For the transverse field Ising model, we establish an exact link between the growth of complexity and the Kibble-Zurek defect scaling: all cumulants of complexity exhibit the same power-law scaling as the defect density, with coefficients identical to the mean, and the full distribution asymptotically becomes Gaussian.
-These results yield general scaling arguments for the growth of complexity across arbitrary second-order quantum phase transitions.
+We also provide a general scaling argument for the complexity growth across arbitrary second-order quantum phase transitions, which is further demonstrated numerically in the long-range Kitaev models, both for short and long-range couplings.}